 When I reviewed the Slope back in August, I said that it “reminded me that writing stuff down rocks”—and four months later, I still agree with me here.
 The Slop allows me to quickly jot down things I need to do, then erase them when I’m finished.
 No wasted paper and no missed tasks.
 Bam.
 Winner winner, chicken dinner.
 And also Work from Home Accessory of the Year.

 Smartphone Accessory of the Year: Satechi Trio Wireless Charger

 We tested a bunch of different wireless chargers this year, but none impressed as much as the Trio by Satechi.
 This three-in-one Qi charger is made to handle an Apple Watch, earbuds, and a phone all at once, and it does so exceptionally.

 The thing with most pad-style chargers is that you have to get the gadget lined up just right in order to get it charge.
 I don’t know what kind of magic Satechi is using here, but you can darn near throw a phone within the vicinity of the charger and it’ll just work.
 It’s pricey at $120, but it works better than any other multi-device charger we tested this year, so it delivers.

 Cereal of the Year: Peanut Butter Chex

 This year, I started doing cereal reviews, mostly because I love cereal.
 In fact, MyFitnessPal tells me that 26 percent of my diet consists of cereal.
-I’m not sure what I’m going with the other 74 percent, but I should probably eat more cereal.
+I’m not sure what I’m doing with the other 74 percent, but I should probably eat more cereal.